 Our population is a mere 44,000, but we make up for it in linguistic diversity.
-Here, nine different Aboriginal languages, plus English and French, enjoy official status.
+Here, nine different Indigenous languages, plus English and French, enjoy official status.
 You’ll get by just fine in English, but throw in the occasional “mahsi” or “quyanainni” and you’ll earn big grins from the locals.

 Even in the dead of winter, we'll get you steamy.
 Thermal pools are common in the Mackenzie Mountains of the Northwest Territories.
 Best known is Kraus Hot Springs, a popular stop for paddlers right on the shore of the South Nahanni River.
 Others include Rabbitkettle Hot Springs, flanked by large calcium carbonate “tufa” mounds, and the Roche qui trempe a l’eau sulphur springs on the Mackenzie River near the Dene community of Wrigley.

 Herds and herds of bisonExplore the South Slave region

 Think bison died out with the Wild West?
 Think again.
 Herds of the horned beasts still roam the landscapes of the NWT, kicking up dust, blocking traffic, browsing in people’s gardens, and doing whatever else they darn well please.
 This is still their kingdom – one of the last places on Earth where you can watch them run wild.

 Golf.
 Seriously, golf.How to hit the links